Size Scales of the Universe at Home

 At a scale of 1/3.55×1017, the Human radio bubble would be the size of this room, and the Oort cloud would be the size of this model.

 We know of the existence of the Oort cloud through deductive logic and observation of comets.
-Comets like Halley's only "last" a limited amount of time, before using up all their volatile material (ice) and becoming small asteroids.
-In order for there to be any comets now, "new" (unheated) ones must be coming in from some place.
+Comets like Halley's only "glow" for a limited amount of time, before using up all their volatile material (ice) and becoming small asteroids.
+In order for there to be any comets now, "new" (previously unheated) comets must be coming in from some cooler place.

-Trough this process Jupiter srifted inward slightly, while the other three large planets drifted outwards, and Uranus and Neptune switched places.
+Through this process Jupiter drifted inward slightly, while the other three large planets drifted outwards, and Uranus and Neptune switched places.

 Scattered disc and Kuiper belt